talagayev/OpenMMDL/docs/openmmdl_setup.rst

     openmmdl_setup

-This will open the **OpenMMDL Setup**, which you can use for the creation of the input files for OpenMMDL Simulation.
+This will open the **OpenMMDL Setup**, which you can use for the creation of the input files for **OpenMMDL Simulation**.

 There are two possible options to create the input files for **OpenMMDL Simulation**:

-1. The PDBFixer Path, where a `pdb` file of the protein is used as an input for the preparation and simulation.
+1. The PDBFixer path, where a `pdb` file of the protein is used as an input for the preparation and simulation.
 The tutorial for the PDBFixer Path can be found :doc:`here </tutorial_pdb_path>`.

 Here is the table of the currently available forcefields and water models for the PDBFixer path: